pmaddi/pmaddi.github.io/about.md

 title: About me
 ---

 Hi, I'm Pranav.
-I'm a CS student at Yale, and I'll be interning at Mozilla's Release Management Team this summer!
+I'm a CS student at Yale, and I'll be interning on Mozilla's Release Management Team this summer!

 Check me out on [LinkedIn][] and [Github]